muratk5n/thirdwave/en/README.md

 Attributing wins / loses due to this or that voter choice is a tough task.
-My rule-of-thumb is the blurry-vision method (to understand how voters see the world) and dog in The Simpsons.
+My rule-of-thumb is the blurry-vision method (to understand how voters see the world) and the dog in The Simpsons.
 Blah Blah Blah Blah

 ---